 Fleas: These brown insects live on the surface of your pet’s skin and feed on blood.
 They excrete dried- blood feces often identified on your pet as “flea dirt”.

-Here are some facts about fleas: Since they feed on blood from your cat, severe flea infestation can cause anemia which can reach life threatening severity especially in kittens.
+Here are some facts about fleas: Since they feed on blood from your cat, a severe flea infestation can cause anemia which can reach life-threatening severity especially in kittens.
 Each flea lays approximately 50 eggs per day which fall off wherever your pet goes.
 A flea infestation by 50-100 fleas is not uncommon.
 That can mean up to 5000 eggs per day are falling off your cat!
 Fleas can transmit other diseases, including blood parasites and tapeworms.
-Flea bites can lead to a severe flea allergy, causing your cat to have severe skin disease.
+Flea bites can lead to a severe flea allergy, causing your cat to have a severe skin disease.
 Fleas are now easily treated or prevented with a once per month topical medication.
-Many over-the counter products are NOT as effective.
+Many over-the-counter products are NOT as effective.

 Heartworm disease: Yes, cats can acquire heartworm disease also (which is usually considered a dog parasite) and the infection can be severe, even fatal.
 Heartworm is a parasite whose larva is transmitted by the bite of a mosquito and then matures in the heart to cause heart or lung disease.
 Symptoms in the cat include coughing or labored breathing, vomiting, or acute death.
 Incidence of heartworm in the cat is thought to be very low, particularly in SW Michigan.
 However, many cats are clinically normal making detection difficult.
 Testing in cats involves a blood test which is sent to an outside laboratory for those suspect cats.
 Testing does not have to be done prior to starting prevention in the cat.
 Prevention is available in the form of a once per month topical medication which prevents fleas, ticks, mites, intestinal, worms and heartworms.
 It can be applied during the summer “mosquito months”, or year round.